Cardboy0/toolbox/README.md

 # toolbox
-A collection of Blender Python functions and classes for frequent tasks, currently including
+A collection of Blender Python functions and classes for frequent tasks a hobby developer might encounter, currently including
 - **selecting objects**
 - **deleting objects**
 - **dealing with Collections**